Schafer automation system: Programming enhancements

 His friends in broadcasting say Schafer's influence has been felt throughout the industry thanks to his technical innovations.
-Others decry automation, saying it helped to spur the end of unique local radio programming and led to fewer on-air jobs and the rise of sparsely manned or unattended stations that use automated programming.
+Others decry automation, saying it helped to spur the end of unique local radio programming and led to fewer on-air jobs and the rise of sparsely staffed or unattended stations that use automated programming.

 Most industry observers would agree that the Schafer Automation System forever changed the way radio operators run their stations.
 "His systems were well-built with first class parts.
 His concepts, now in computer form, are the foundation of many radio stations today," said Andy Laird, vice president of radio engineering for the Radio Journal Broadcast Group and a member of the NAB award nominating committee.

 In 1962, I worked as the radio station engineer due to my new FCC Radio telephone First Class license having just graduated from the don martin audio and TV school, Hollywood on the GI bill.
 Plus, I was the only announcer.
 The rest of the staff, Radio Station Manager, Salesman, and other staff members were all let go.
 My duties were to change the tape reels and put new 45 rpm little top 40 records into an automated juke box wired to the console.
 As I recall it had lots of blue tubes lighting the rack of controls in a huge tall locker.
 This was my first job just out of the Army, as a DJ for the Armed Forces Radio & TV.
 So it was a big deal to me.
 I enjoyed giving the call letters KDOT each morning and reading the news live on the air however all the music was on automated tape.
 Sadly we had very few sponsors and thus hardly any commercials.
 Sadly, the Schafer radio station was owned by the Schafer company, which was out of town in California, not Reno Nevada.
 The job only lasted a few months.
 The station was going broke.
 Soon the station closed due to money problems.
 However Mr. Schafer phoned me to try and stay on the air as he would try to get the funds to keep the station going, but it was already too late.
 The local Power company in Reno shut off the current to the transmitter (the antenna was some way out of town).
 When I left the front door was locked (no rear exit) and I returned to LA by auto.
 Driving out of town the music was still on the car radio but slowly faded out as I drove along the highway.
 The good news is; I soon worked at another radio station in Santa Monica, Ca that used the same Schafer automation system but was owned by other private party's.
 The call letters were KSRF FM.
 This was over 50 years ago.